wesbarnett/libgmxcpp/README.md

 In that case just remember to use "->" instead of "." when calling its methods.

+Upon construction of a Trajectory object both the xtc file and the index file are read into memory.
+The following sections detail how to access the data.

 ###Atomic Coordinates

 To get the coordinates of an atom use GetXYZ() method: